-And we might add that it is not on punishment and consequences that our world's healing hinges but on the punishment that Christ endured in our place so that the very worst of us... might experience the grace and mercy of Yahweh.
+And we might add that our world's healing does not hinge on our consequences or punishment either, but on Christ taking it on himself, enduring in our place, so that the very worst of us... might experience the grace and mercy of Yahweh.

-Because friends - should he not be concerned about that great city?
+Because friends - should He not be concerned about that great city?